Lionkka/AngularFlow/HomeWork/README.md

 ## Homework 3 ##
 - Create Circle class.
 It contains three properties x, y and radius.
 Create method calculate circle square.
 Create method calculate circle length.
 If radius will be more that 100 and less than 0 throw exception.
 Use TDD paradigm and jest framework.

+## Homework 3 (Group 2) ##
+- Create decorator for class.
+Decorator should add method componentDidMount that console log 'Component ${name} was mounted'.
+- Create decorator for method that before method invoke fill field hash of class (get name and class id and put to added field name)
+- Add decorator notify.
+Decorator before invoke the method should be invoke all methods from input array of callbacks.

 ## Homework 4 ##
 - Modify order calculation.
 Calculate order only after delay in 2 seconds.
 Cover logic by the unit tests.
 - Create orderUsage.js file.
 Require order.js file.
 Create bundle.js file with entry point orderUsage.js with webpack.(For Vadim/Anton use System.js)